Orchestra of the City

-The Orchestra of the City is based in London, England.
+The Orchestra of the City is an orchestra based in London, England.

 Founded in April 2003, the Orchestra of the City consists of amateur but well-trained musicians, and plays to a high standard.
 It is a subscription orchestra and is run by a committee.
 The current Musical Director is Chris Hopkins, who took over the role from Ben Bayl in 2009.

-The orchestra performs large works with recent notable performances including the Premiere of Christopher Gunning's Guitar Concerto with Craig Ogden, Shostakovich Cello Concerto No. 1 with Guy Johnston, Bartok Violin Concerto No. 2 with Andrew Harvey and Brahms Double Concerto with Andrew Harvey and Colin Alexander.
+The orchestra performs large works with recent notable performances including the Premiere of Christopher Gunning's Guitar Concerto with Craig Ogden, Shostakovich's Cello Concerto No. 1 with Guy Johnston, Bartok Violin Concerto No. 2 with Andrew Harvey and Brahms Double Concerto with Andrew Harvey and Colin Alexander.
 The orchestra has also been used as a rehearsal orchestra for the likes of Hideko Udagawa and Nicola Benedetti.

-Orchestra of the City celebrated its 10th anniversary in July 2013 with a performance of Berstein's Overture to Candide, Chausson's Poème Op.
+Orchestra of the City celebrated its 10th anniversary in July 2013 with a performance of Bernstein's Overture to Candide, Chausson's Poème Op.
 25 (with Anna Ovsyanikova) and Rachmaninoff's 3rd Symphony.